Select Page

 On2Air Help CenterOn2Air Help Center > On2Air BackupsOn2Air Backups Start a free trial

-On2Air Backups creates incremental backups and saves multiple backup versions of your Airtable data in multiple folders in your storage drive.
+On2Air Backups creates multiple backup versions of your Airtable data in multiple folders in your storage drive.

 We backup all data from your Airtable base as a CSV file for each Table in your base for each incremental backup.